-First, the difference of the mean LyC profile between our $t_Q=0.1$ Myr case and $t_Q = 1$ Myr cases is larger than that in \citet{satyavolu2023}, while the differences between our $t_Q=1$ Myr and $t_Q=10$ Myr cases are smaller.
-Second, our profiles are smooth in the very inner part, while those in \citet{satyavolu2023} have a sharper decrease.
+First, the difference of the mean LyC profile between our $t_Q=0.1$ Myr case and $t_Q = 1$ Myr cases is larger than that in \citet{satyavolu2024}, while the differences between our $t_Q=1$ Myr and $t_Q=10$ Myr cases are smaller.
+Second, our profiles are smooth in the very inner part, while those in \citet{satyavolu2024} have a sharper decrease.
 These discrepancies could be a result from the differences in box sizes and spatial resolutions, as well as a result of different implementations of physics models.
-The peak resolution in CROC boxes is 100~pc, a higher resolution than that in \citet{satyavolu2023}.
+The peak resolution in CROC boxes is 100~pc, a higher resolution than that in \citet{satyavolu2024}.
 This could result in differences in the properties of (sub)-LLSs between the two simulations, which could significantly impact the LyC profile evolution on timescales $\lesssim 0.1$ Myr.
-On the other hand, due to the larger volume of their box, there are more significant neutral patches in the boxes used in \citet{satyavolu2024}. {In other words, the neutral patches might be larger and coherent in their large box while smaller and shattered in our small box.
+On the other hand, due to the larger volume of their box, there are {likely to be more} {coherent} neutral patches in the boxes used in \citet{satyavolu2024}. {In other words, the neutral patches might be larger and coherent in their large box while smaller and shattered in our small box.
 Large coherent neutral patches could cause slower propagation of quasar I-front systematically.
-It could potentially explain why the average LyC profile in \citet{satyavolu2024} (see their Fig. 3) exist a sharp decrease in the inner part of the LyC profile.
-We see a similar break feature in our simulation snapshot with neutral patches (left panels in Fig \ref{fig:profile_diff_tQ_all}), but it is less sharp because the neutral patches distributed in a smaller box is typically smaller and more shattered.
+It could potentially explain why the average LyC profile in \citet{satyavolu2024} (see their Fig. 3) exist a sharp decrease in the inner part.
+We see a similar feature in snapshot with neutral patches (left panels in \ref{fig:profile_diff_tQ_all}), but it is less sharp because the neutral patches distributed in a smaller box is typically smaller and more shattered.
 As a result, the quasar I-front will slow down for a shorter time at very different location for different sightlines, thus a sharp drop feature do not show up in an averaged profile. }